FriendsOfBehat/MinkExtension/doc/index.md

 * `GoutteDriver` - headless driver without JavaScript support.
 In order to use it, modify your `behat.yml` profile:

+> [!IMPORTANT]
+> Support for this driver has been deprecated, since the driver package has been abandoned.
+> It will be removed in the next major version of this extension.

     ```yaml
     default:
         extensions: